 Affordable Housing Trusts are a community-driven way for cities to invest in building and maintaining affordable housing for everyone.
-These trusts receive public funding to support the preservation and production of affordable housing and increase opportunities for families and individuals to access quality affordable homes.
+These trusts receive ongoing dedicated sources of public funding to support the preservation and production of affordable housing and increase opportunities for families and individuals to access quality affordable homes.

-CityHealth's assessment of Affordable Housing Trusts includes information about city-specific laws, along with relevant county- and state-level laws passed by July 1, 2022.
+CityHealth's assessment of Affordable Housing Trusts includes information about city-specific laws, along with relevant county- and state-level laws passed by June 1, 2023.
 No cities were preempted.